 Convergence is guaranteed in MMD and MMDS because at any given point in the algorithms all following output bits are able to be changed without altering any previously set outputs.
 This is guaranteed because the input orders do not exhibit control line blocking.
 With MMD and MMDS’ methodical approaches, as long as all output bits can be changed without altering any previously set outputs these algorithms will converge every time.

-MMDS set of orders is a superset of the MMD order.
+MMDS set of orders is a superset of MMD's.
 Our improved algorithm uses multiple MMDS input orders that exhibit no control line blocking.
 Included in these orders is the MMD natural binary order.
 MMDS ordering algorithm performs the same bit manipulating strategy for all non-blocking input orders, and reduces the circuit more than the standard MMD algorithm.
 This outcome is obvious, given that MMD is a subset of MMDS, so it can perform no worse than MMD.

 Definition 2.
-MMDSN order is one in which first the minterm 00…0 is generated, next all minterms with single symbol 1 in random order, next all minterms with two 1’s in random order, and so on, increasing the number of symbols 1 in minterms, with finally generating the minterm 11…1.
+MMDSN order is one in which the minterm 00…0 is generated first, followed by all minterms with a single one(1) in random order, followed by all minterms with two ones (1’s) in random order, and so on, succsively incrementing the number of ones (1's) in each band until we finally reach the minterm 11…1.

 Example for 3 variables: MMDSN order is for instance: 000, 100, 010, 001, 110, 101, 011, 111.
 This is also a MMDS order but not MMD order.